How I survived my move and stayed connected through it all

 Ordering service and getting it installed on time went great.
 It was a bit hectic trying to get service installed on our actual move-in date, but we wanted internet right away and didn’t get the keys until after closing the day before.
 Pro tip: If you have a day in between closing and moving, set the installation for that day.

 I recommend having a computer available at install to test the internet speed, which we did not.
-However, I did run several speed tests in the days and weeks following our install to see if we got the advertised download speed of up to 1,000 Mbps.
+However, I ran several speed tests in the days and weeks following our installation to see if we got the advertised download speed of up to 1,000 Mbps.
 The results were very surprising.

 Reasons the speed test results may have been slower than expected: